Biden promised to transform the federal judiciary. Did he succeed?

 Mr. Biden has also been breaking new ground in terms of nominee diversity.
 Over 60% of his judges are women – more than any president in history – and the same proportion are people of color.
 No president has appointed more Black women to the federal bench, nor as many openly LGBTQ+ or Native American jurists.

 Professional diversity has also been a focal point.
-The federal judiciary, particularly at its highest levels, had become increasingly homogenous in recent decades, populated mostly by white men with careers in prosecutors’ offices and white-shoe law firms.
+The federal judiciary, particularly at its highest levels, had become increasingly homogeneous in recent decades, populated mostly by white men with careers in prosecutors’ offices and white-shoe law firms.
 Mr. Biden has appointed his fair share of prosecutors and Big Law veterans.
 But he has also appointed large numbers of judges with experience in other areas, such as public defense, civil rights, immigration, and labor law.

 “In a democratic society, there’s an expectation that institutions will to some degree reflect the broader population, and these appointments do that,” says Gbemende Johnson, a political scientist at the University of Georgia.
 “They communicate that these institutions are not cut off to certain people.’’